FIRAS Installer certification scheme

 - Competence assessment of supervisory and installation employees

-The FIRAS Register contains the details of companies who are certified installers of fire protection in accordance with the requirements of the FIRAS Schemes.
+The FIRAS Maintenance Suite (FIRAS Register/Database) contains the details of companies who are certified installers of fire protection in accordance with the requirements of the FIRAS Schemes.

-Each FIRAS Certificated company is required to continue to demonstrate compliance with industry standards and material/product manufacturer installation instructions in order to assure clients that the fire protection installed by them is correct to specification and will afford the required fire protection.
+Each FIRAS certified company is required to continue to demonstrate compliance with industry standards and material/product manufacturer installation instructions in order to reassure their clients that the fire protection installed by them is correct to specification and will provide the required level of fire protection.

-The FIRAS Register is regularly reviewed to ensure that the company maintains a competent workforce whose abilities remain current with the scope of work the company provides.
+The FIRAS Maintenance Suite (FIRAS Register/Database) is regularly reviewed to ensure that the company maintains a level of staff who have undertaken assessments with FIRAS as either supervisors or technicians in accordance with the scope of work the company provides under their certification.

 Find out how we test our customers passive fire protection products, to meet British, European and International standards in support of both CE marking and other third-party certification programs.